optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 Take a look at the picture below and you will see how, over time, the orientation of the triangles changes from one direction to another, a third.

 **Figure 7.
-Triangles changing orientation.[¹⁶](#16)**
+Triangles changing orientation.[³](#3)**
 <img src="https://habrastorage.org/webt/0a/og/y_/0aogy_yxzq8bnzxf-unhccm8d-w.png" />
 <!-- <img src="triangles.png" style="zoom:50%;" /> -->
 Thus, we can say that in the absence of a clearly expressed dominant structure, our brain is constantly spending resources in search of such a structure.

 Gestalt psychologists were the first to study this phenomenon of perceptual organization.
 They formulated the basic law of visual perception, according to which _any stimulating model is perceived in such a way that the resulting structure will be, as far as the given conditions allow, the simplest_.
-Therefore, we perceive the square exactly as it is depicted on the left, and not in some other way: [¹⁰](#10)
+Therefore, we perceive the square exactly as it is depicted on the left, and not in some other way:

 **Figure 8.
-Options for organizing points into a shape.**
+Options for organizing points into a shape.[⁴](#4)**
 <img src="https://habrastorage.org/webt/hm/j3/0m/hmj30mmpg6_b_cu3rk0bgrdds1w.png" />
 <!-- ![](Arnheim_2.png) -->